docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Push Model
 ********************************************************************************

 Using the push model, the exporter host can simply push frames to a thread-safe exporter-specified callback.
-Use DoMultiPassExportLoop in the Exporter Utility Suite to register the callback.
+Use DoMultiPassExportLoop in the :ref:`exporters/suites.exporter-utility-suite` to register the callback.

 Compared with the pull model, this will cut down on the code previously required for render loop management.
 It should also yield substantial performance increases for exporters that haven't finely tuned their multithreaded rendering.

 Pull Model
 ********************************************************************************

 Using the pull model to get video and audio data involves making calls to the host to ask for this data.
-Use the Sequence Render Suite to get individual video frames, and the Sequence Audio Suite to get buffers of audio samples.
+Use the :ref:`exporters/suites.sequence-render-suite` to get individual video frames, and the :ref:`exporters/suites.sequence-audio-suite` to get buffers of audio samples.

 Video frames can be requested synchronously or asynchronously.
 The asynchronous method can yield better performance, but it is up to the exporter to provide its asynchronous render loop.